-Currently a lieutenant with the Indianapolis Fire Department, Forestal has also served as a bailiff in Marion County Superior Court 11 and as a guard at Marion County Jail II.
+Currently a private with the Indianapolis Fire Department, Forestal has also served as a bailiff in Marion County Superior Court 11 and as a guard at Marion County Jail II.
 He also ran a small business that bought and rehabilitated abandoned homes in Indianapolis.

 Forestal has dedicated his life to serving his community.
 He is an active member in Firefighters Local 416, the International Association of Firefighters, and the Indianapolis Fire Department’s Emerald Society.
 Forestal’s community involvement has included working with Habitat for Humanity, the Knights of Columbus and the Wheeler Mission.
 He received the Good Neighbor Award from the Community Heights Neighborhood in his district.

 A graduate of Roncalli High School, Forestal also has an associate’s degree in fire science from Ivy Tech Community College, a degree in public safety administration from IUPUI and a degree in public administration from Indiana University’s School of Public and Environmental Affairs.